martinm43/nba_playoff_odds/README.md

 ## Summary
-A set of scripts to calculate ratings for teams, based on point differential and strength of schedule, and then use those ratings to determine playoff odds over a given season.
+A set of scripts to calculate ratings for teams, based on either point differential or modified Elo rating in addition to strength of schedule, and then use those ratings to determine playoff odds over a given season.

-## Examples
+## Main Scripts
 **info_table** - generates a snapshot of a season (pythagorean wins, Strength-of-Schedule adjusted net rating, away record, home record, and overall record)

 	Pythagorean Win Expectations, Est. SRS, and Records